ikhvorost/DLog/README.md

 23:49:01.047 [DLOG] [INFO] <Package.playground:9> hello world
 ```

-## `DLog.disabled`
+## `.disabled`

-`DLog.disabled` is the shared disabled logger constant that prevents DLog from logging any messages.
+It is the shared disabled logger constant that prevents DLog from logging any messages.
 It's useful when you want to turn off logging for some build configuration, preference, condition etc.

 ``` swift
 // Logging is enabled for `Debug` build configuration only